Valentina-Sadiul-Headshots-171206-SFCMP-21004.jpg

 Co-Artistic and Executive Director

-Celebrated as “alluring” and “a powerful voice” (San Francisco Classical Voice), Meena Bhasin is a violist, entrepreneur, and pleasure activist, whose identity has never fit neatly into a box.
+Celebrated as “alluring” and “a powerful voice” (San Francisco Classical Voice), Meena Bhasin is a violist, and pleasure activist whose identity has never fit neatly into a box.
 Born in New York to an Iranian Jewish mother and a Punjabi Sikh father, her early life was filled with an insatiable passion for cross-cultural dialogue and an itch for interdisciplinary learning.
 She started honing her musical skills at the age of four.
 Through experiences as an adolescent performing and collaborating in places like Japan, Israel, China, and at the United Nations, she realized what a powerful connecting force music could be in the world.
 This realization has affected every artistic choice she has made since.

 Meena’s professional life has been diverse and varied.
 She is a co-founder of Decoda — the affiliate ensemble of Carnegie Hall—which is dedicated to creating meaningful musical experiences through dynamic performances, education, and a quest for social impact.
 She has led Decoda around the globe in projects ranging from Mexico to India and Abu Dhabi, bringing music to great stages as well as places where it is rarely heard, including prisons, hospitals, schools, and shelters.
 In 2015, she was invited to perform at the Obama White House, highlighting Decoda’s work in criminal justice reform.